FloydZ/python_telefork/README.md

 int main() {
 	c_telefork("127.0.0.1:7335", f);

-	// make sure that we are "spinlockin" untill everything is finished int i = 0;
+	// make sure that we are "spinlockin" until everything is finished int i = 0;
 	while(1){
 		i++;